LinkPovilas/end-to-end-test-guides/README.md

 # Welcome

 Welcome to my documentation repository.
-This repository contains various guides and resources for writting end-to-end tests.
+This repository contains various guides and resources for writing end-to-end tests.

 ## Contents